-There are four types of data transfers defined in USB: control, bulk, isochronous, and interrupt.
-Each endpoint is configured for a fixed transfer type:
+There are four types of transfers: control, bulk, isochronous, and interrupt.
+Each endpoint is configured for a fixed transfer type.

 - Control initial configuration after device plug-in; also used for other aplication-specific control messages that can affect other pipes. - Bulk used for burst transfers of large messages, commonly e.g. for mass storage devices - Isochronous streaming with guaranteed low latency; designed for audio or video streams where some data loss is preferred over stuttering - Interrupt low latency short messages, used for human interface devices like mice and keyboards